Nimesh-Kanishka/Race-Pit-Strategy-RL/README.md

 # Race-Pit-Strategy-RL

-A custom Gymnasium environment that simulates a car race.
+A custom Gymnasium environment that simulates a car race (inspired by NASCAR oval races).
 The goal is to finish the race as soon as possible.
 The RL agent has to balance going fast and conserving fuel/tires to achieve the best time possible.

-###
+# Versions

 v0: Initial version